VVsmileyx/MetaGO/README.md

 ### Running of GOES Pipeline

 #### 1.Input file
 The input file is the text of the list of sequencing files with .fa, .fa.gz, .fq, .fq.gz and .sra formats.
 All the training samples are list with complete path and the samples belong to same group must arrange together. (e.g. line1 to linek of the list belongs to group 1 and linek+1 to lineN belongs to group 2)

+Example：The input file is Filelist.txt
+*`$ cat filelist.txt`*
+`/home/…/H1.fasta`
+`/home/…/H2.fasta`
+`…`
+`/home/…/H25.fasta`
+`/home/…/P1.fasta`
+`/home/…/P2.fasta`
+`…`
+`/home/…/P25.fasta`

+### 2.command line
+- The main running command is *`$ bash GOES.sh`* with following options:
+   -I, --inputData: The type of input data, you can only choose 'RAW' or 'MATRIX'.
+   -F, --fileList: The input fileList.
+   -N, --n1: The number of samples belong to group 1.
+   -M, --n2: The number of samples belong to group 2.
+   -K, --kmer: The length of k-mer as features(we recommend using 30 for relative small sample size ~100; using 40 for larger sample size >100).
+   -m, --min: The threshold of minimum k-mer frequency.
+If the occurrence of one k-mer is smaller than the threshold, the k-mer is removed from the feature vector,the default value is 1.
+   -P, --Piece: In order to keep smooth running under limited computational resources, the feature vector file for each sequencing file can be split into small segments.
+You can choose 1, 2, 3, 4, … , the default value is 1.
+   -R, --SparseThreshold: The threshold of filtering highly-sparse features, the default value is 0.8.
+   -C, --K2test: The threshold of p-value of chi2-test, the default value is 0.01.
+   -A, --AUCtest: The threshold of AUC by single-logical-feature predictor.
+If the obtained AUC is higher than the threshold, the k-mer is identified as group-specific feature.
+The default value is 0.8.
+   -X, --WilcoxonTest: The threshold of p-value of Wilcoxon Test, the default value is 0.01.
+   -L, --LogicalRegress: The threshold of (sn+sp)/2 by single-numerical-feature Logical regression predictor.
+If the obtained (sn+sp)/2 is higher than the threshold, the k-mer is identified as group-specific feature, the default value is 0.8.
+   -W, filterFuction: The function of the filter, you can choose 'chi2-test' or 'AUC', default is AUC.
+   -O, --outputPath: The path of the output files, default is current directory.
+   -U, --Union: If you choose this option, the initial union matrix files (without any filter ) will be saved and output named ‘tuple-union’ or ‘tuple-union-x’. (x = 1, 2, 3, ... )
+   -S, --sparse: If you choose this option, the union matrix files after filtering high-sparse features will be saved named ‘Chi2_filtered_down’ or ‘Chi2_filtered_down_x ’ or ‘AUC_filtered_down’ or ‘AUC_filtered_down-x’. (x = 1, 2, 3, ... )
+   -Z, --cleanUp: If choose this option, all Intermediate files will be cleaned up, including tuple files, splited files, named ‘G1_tupleFile’ and ‘G2_tupleFile’ and ‘Group1splitedFile’ and ‘Group2splitedFile’ and ‘fastaFile’ separately.
+   -h, --help: show the help message.